oreinecke/couchgis/README.md

 as the Bulk Document API is in use.
 The application works with, and extends its principle in some way.
 - If neither `_id` nor `_rev` exists, a new document will be attached.
+- If no `_rev` is stated, and `_id` points to a non-existent document, a new document will be attached as well.
+Unlike the Bulk Document API, I let CouchDB provide a nicer document id.
 - If `_id` and `_rev` match an existing document, the application will update its fields with the ones specified in the uploaded data.
 Unmentioned fields are left untouched.
 If you want to delete a field, set its cell to an empty